They say what you focus on grows, so by sharing 7 unique date night ideas in Toronto, I’m hoping to get more of them!

 Make dinner reservations at the delicious, friendly and casual Trattoria Nervosa.
 Amazing Southern Italian Cuisine here.
 I’m still drooling over the Risotto Nervosa – delizioso!

-Book a couple’s massage at The Stillwater Spa (*currently undergoing renos, set to re-open late 2020, check out other Top Spas in TO in the meantime*) A little parent pampering is SO necessary and I guarantee you won’t remember the last time you felt so relaxed.
+Book a couple’s massage at The Stillwater Spa (*recently underwent renos and the newly re-imagine spa has re-opened for 2023*), A little parent pampering is SO necessary and I guarantee you won’t remember the last time you felt so relaxed.
 We had the best sleep in years that night.
+Check out more Top Spas in TO for future date nights!

 To cap off your kid-free break, go for breakfast at Flo’s Diner – a friendly, 50’s-style diner just a short trek from the hotel.
 Don’t forget to stop for a smooch at The Kissing Corner (outside Knar Jewellery beside The Park Hyatt), which reminds you to “Enjoy the one you’re with.”